Mijail Rodrigo Bazoalto Medrano

 2023 IVLP Impact Award Project: Pandemic Funeral: Finding Hope and Healing

-The "Pandemic Funeral: Finding Hope and Healing" project is a community-centered art exhibition and educational initiative aimed at addressing the emotional and psychological impact of the pandemic.
-Based in Santa Cruz de la Sierra, Bolivia, the project seeks to engage and support individuals and communities affected by the pandemic, with a particular focus on young artists.
+The "Pandemic Funeral: Finding Hope and Healing" project was a community-centered art exhibition and educational initiative that addressed the emotional and psychological impact of the pandemic.
+Based in Santa Cruz de la Sierra, Bolivia, the project engaged and supported individuals and communities affected by the pandemic, with a particular focus on young artists.

 2022 IVLP Impact Award Project: Creative Residencies - Stories of a Pandemic